Assessment of the uniqueness of diabetic cardiomyopathy relative to other forms of heart failure using unbiased pheno-mapping approaches -CARDIATEAM-

 Click on the icon below to have access to our latest posts!

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 821508.
-See more on Cordis portal.
-The contents of this website and the view expressed in the news and publications are the sole responsibility of the authors and under no circumstances can be regarded as reflecting the position of the European Union.
+The contents of this website and the view expressed in the news and publications are the sole responsibility of the authors and under no circumstances can be regarded as reflecting the position of the European Union or the JU.